eskolnik/humblewood/src/site/notes/Character Creation.md

 ##### Folk Heroes, Guild Artisans, and Merchants

 - Farming in Humblewood may be done on land or in the branches of perches.
 Farming in the canopy consists of growing moss gardens, fruit-bearing vines, raising large insects for food, or tending silkworms for clothing.
-- The Gallus folk value honest work, such as farming and smithing
+- The Gallus folk value honest work, such as farming and smithing.
 - Mapach craftspeople who constantly look for ways to improve upon past creations find themselves branded as eccentrics.
 Their methods are unconventional, but eminently practical.
 - Raptors are adept at living off the land.
-They are skilled hunters, usually leading the harvesting of meat and skins for their perches
+They are skilled hunters, usually leading the harvesting of meat and skins for their perches.
 - Farming communities include Ashbarrow, Brackenmill, Marshview, and Meadowfen,
 - Hubs of merchant activities are found in Alderheart, Brackenmill, and Saltar’s Point.